purishd/Entra-id-proofing/README.md

 ![image](/assets/SharePointConnector.png)
 # Build a Power App

 This is how my sample Power App looks like.
+Follow below guidelines to create a similar Power App or use your own creativity to extend this Power App and make it even better.

 ![image](/assets/PowerappUI.png)

-I have following controls in this super simple app.
+Following controls are being used in this super simple app.
 1. An Image for customer logo.
 2. Label for the name of the app.
 3. Label and text input to get the user UPN.